Posted on Columbia Daily Tribune Website on Jan 4, 2019 at 3:13 PM

 My point is, you shouldn’t be surprised that with all these changes, there are tax breaks that Congress intended people to take advantage of and there are loopholes (unintended tax breaks) we can use to our advantage.
 Wealthy people have been using tax breaks to protect their wealth for generations.
 You should take full advantage of the tax breaks that exist this year to reduce your tax burden.
 According to Judge Hand, it is not unpatriotic to legally minimize your tax bill.

-Aric E. Schreiner, CPA, PFS, CTC, is a managing member at Columbia CPA Group, LLC.
+Aric Schreiner, CPA, PFS, is managing member of Columbia CPA Group, LLC.